-35. Class Definition: Plaintiff brings this action pursuant to 735 ILCS 5/2-801 on behalf of a class of similarly situated individuals, defined as follows (the "Class"):
+43. Class Definition: Plaintiff brings this action pursuant to 735 ILCS 5/2-801 on behalf of a class of similarly situated individuals, defined as follows (the "Class"):

-All individuals who, while residing in the State of Illinois, had their fingerprints collected, captured, received or otherwise obtained and/or stored by Defendant.
+All individuals who had their fingerprints collected, captured, received or otherwise obtained and/or stored by Defendant in the state of Illinois.

-36. Numerosity: Pursuant to 735 ILCS 5/2-801 (1), the number of persons within the Class is substantial, believed to amount to hundreds of persons.
+44. Numerosity: Pursuant to 735 ILCS 5/2-801 (1), the number of persons within the Class is substantial, believed to amount to hundreds of persons.
 It is, therefore, impractical to join each member of the Class as a named Plaintiff.
 Further, the size and relatively modest value of the claims of the individual members of the Class renders joinder impractical.
 Accordingly, utilization of the class action mechanism is the most economically feasible means of determining and adjudicating the merits of this litigation.
 Moreover, the Class is ascertainable and identifiable from Defendant's records.

-- 37. Commonality and Predominance: Pursuant to 735 ILCS 5/2-801(2), there are well-defined common questions of fact and law that exist as to all members of the Class and that predominate over any questions affecting only individual members of the Class.
-These common legal and factual questions, which do not vary from Class member to Class member, and which may be determined without reference to the individual circumstances of any class member, include, but are not limited to, the following: - (a) whether Defendant collected or otherwise obtained Plaintiff's and the Class' biometric identifiers or biometric information; - (b) whether Defendant properly informed Plaintiff and the Class that it collected, used, and stored their biometric identifiers or biometric information; - (c) whether Defendant obtained a written release (as defined in 740 ILCS 1410) to collect, use, and store Plaintiff's and the Class' biometric identifiers or biometric information; - (d) whether Defendant developed a written policy, made available to the public, establishing a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information when the initial purpose for collecting or obtaining such identifiers or information has been satisfied or within 3 years of their last interaction, whichever occurs first; - (e) whether Defendant used Plaintiff's and the Class' biometric identifiers or biometric information to identify them; and - (f) whether Defendant's violations of BIPA were committed intentionally, recklessly, or negligently. - 38.
-Adequate Representation: Pursuant to 735 ILCS 5/2-801 (3), Plaintiff has retained and is represented by qualified and competent counsel who are highly experienced in complex consumer class action litigation.
+45. Commonality and Predominance: Pursuant to 735 ILCS 5/2-801(2), there are well-defined common questions of fact and law that exist as to all members of the Class and that predominate over any questions affecting only individual members of the Class.
+These common legal and factual questions, which do not vary from Class member to Class member, and which may be determined without reference to the individual circumstances of any class member, include, but are not limited to, the following:

+- (a) whether Defendant collected or otherwise obtained Plaintiff's and the Class' biometric identifiers and/or biometric information; - (b) whether Defendant properly informed Plaintiff and the Class that it collected, used, and stored their biometric identifiers and/or biometric information; - (c) whether Defendant obtained a written release (as defined in 740 ILCS 1410) to collect, use, and store Plaintiff's and the Class' biometric identifiers and/or biometric information; - (d) whether Defendant developed a written policy, made available to the public, establishing a retention schedule and guidelines for permanently destroying biometric identifiers and biometric information when the initial purpose for collecting or obtaining such identifiers or information has been satisfied or within 3 years of their last interaction, whichever occurs first;

+- (e) whether Defendant used Plaintiff's and the Class' biometric identifiers and/or biometric information to identify them; - (f) whether Defendant destroyed Plaintiff's and the Class' biometric identifiers and/or biometric information once that information was no longer needed for the purpose for which it was originally collected; and - (g) whether Defendant's violations of BIPA were committed intentionally, recklessly, or negligently.

+46. Adequate Representation: Pursuant to 735 ILCS 5/2-801 (3), Plaintiff has retained and is represented by qualified and competent counsel who are highly experienced in complex consumer class action litigation.
 Plaintiff and his counsel are committed to vigorously prosecuting this class action.
 Moreover, Plaintiff is able to fairly and adequately represent and protect the interests of such a Class.
 Neither Plaintiff nor his counsel has any interest adverse to, or in conflict with, the interests of the absent members of the Class.
 Plaintiff has raised viable statutory claims or the type reasonably expected to be raised by members of the Class, and will vigorously pursue those claims.
 If necessary, Plaintiff may seek leave of this Court to amend this Class Action Complaint to include additional Class representatives to represent the Class, additional claims as may be appropriate, or to amend the Class definition to address any steps that Defendant took.